 It’s easy to get around San Francisco

 While getting around LA is a nightmare – a major LA disadvantage, you’ll find you actually use and appreciate public transportation in San Francisco!
 The extensive public transit system covers the whole Bay Area with buses, trollies, and light rail service.
 San Francisco is also very walkable, unlike most areas of Los Angeles, once you get over walking uphill!
+If you want to set up offices in San Fransisco, it’s an amazing place!
+You also find used office furniture stores in San Fransisco.

 View this post on Instagram